Sorin Grindeanu

-Sorin Mihai Grindeanu (/ro/; born 5 December 1973) is a Romanian politician who served as Prime Minister of Romania from January to June 2017 when he was removed by a motion of no confidence adopted by the Parliament.
-He served as ad interim President of the Chamber of Deputies in November 2021.
-He served as Deputy Prime Minister of Romania since 25 November 2021 as a part of the Ciucă Cabinet, along with Hunor Kelemen.
+Sorin Mihai Grindeanu (Note: /ro/) (born 5 December 1973) is a Romanian politician who has served as President of the Chamber of Deputies since 24 June 2025 previously holding the office ad interim in November 2021.
+Grindeanu is president of the Social Democratic Party (PSD) since 7 November 2025, after previously holding the position in acting capacity from May to November 2025.
+He served as Prime Minister of Romania from January to June 2017 when he was removed by a motion of no confidence adopted by the Parliament.
+He served as Deputy Prime Minister of Romania during the Ciucă Cabinet, along with Hunor Kelemen.

 Grindeanu was a member of the Chamber of Deputies from 2012 until the June 2016 local election, when he became president of the Timiș County Council.

 A member of the Social Democratic Party (PSD), he was nominated by the leader of the party, Liviu Dragnea, on 28 December 2016 to form a new government after the party won the legislative election of the previous year in a landslide.
 Two days later, President Klaus Iohannis officially appointed him as prime minister.
 He assumed office on 4 January 2017.
 He was also Minister for Communications under the fourth cabinet of Victor Ponta, between 17 December 2014 and 17 November 2015.

-In early 2017, his government adopted a decree decriminalizing certain official misconduct, sparking widespread protests.
+In early 2017, his government adopted a decree decriminalising certain official misconduct, sparking widespread protests.

 Early life and studies

-Born on 5 December 1973, Grindeanu is the only child of Ana and Nicolae Grindeanu.
-Both of his parents were teachers, his father having been headmaster at the Colegiul Național "C.D.
-Loga", a high school in Caransebeș and a school inspector of the Caraș-Severin county.
+Born on 5 December 1973, in Caransebeș, Grindeanu is the only child of Ana and Nicolae Grindeanu.
+Both of his parents were teachers, his father having been headmaster at the Constantin Diaconovici Loga National College, a high school in Caransebeș and a school inspector of the Caraș-Severin County.
 Nicolae Grindeanu also entered politics, having served as leader of the local organisation of the Social Democratic Party (PSD) in Caransebeș and currently serving a term as county councillor in the Caraș-Severin local council.

-Starting in 1992, Grindeanu attended the West University of Timișoara where he received a degree in Math and Informatics after graduating in 1997.
-In 1999 he attended the University of Bologna for three months under a TEMPUS scholarship and received a degree in Social Statistics.
-He has also received degrees in various fields from the Institute for Adult Education in Frankfurt, University of Aveiro and the Leeds Beckett University.
+Starting in 1992, Grindeanu attended the West University of Timișoara where he received a degree in Mathematics and Informatics after graduating in 1997.
+In 1999 he attended the University of Bologna for three months under a TEMPUS scholarship and received a degree in Social statistics.
+He has also received degrees in various fields from the Institute for Adult Education in Frankfurt, the University of Aveiro, and the Leeds Beckett University.

-In 2013 he received a postgraduate degree in Military Science, Information and Public Order from the National Intelligence Academy.
+In 2013 he received a postgraduate degree in Military science, Information and Public Order from the National Intelligence Academy.